duyenthang-dev/grind-leetcode/README.md

 # Road to Grind Leetcode 🚀🔥

-This repository is my personal **LeetCode grinding hub**, where I consistently solve problems to sharpen my **DSA** skills and ace technical interviews.
+This repository is my personal **LeetCode grinding hub**, where I consistently solve problems to sharpen my **DSA** skills and ace coding interviews.

 ### 📌 What’s inside?